-[C] Generic Display Area
+Generic Display Area

-This area is used to display all sorts of information.
-The following is continuously displayed:
+The following information is continuously displayed:

 - Inherited label (top line).
-This corresponds to the USER label of the connected source (can be edited in the GC's Global Patch window).
-This label is normally changing between sessions (e.g. "Lead Vocal"). - Switchable label (second line).
+This corresponds to the USER label of the connected source (can be edited in the GC's Global Patch window). - Switchable label (second line).
 Normally this is set to USER labels, but might be changed by pressing GLOBAL VIEW: LABEL TYPE.
+If set to USER label, the device label of the connected source is being displayed (e.g. 'Mic1, StA'). - Indication of channel type by color coding of the lower half as well as writing the type in the bottom right corner.